nixworks/public/news/2012/04/10/index.md

 ##### Government of Malaysia
 ### [The Government of Malaysia introduces legislation banning the arrest of people for political reasons or indefinite detention without trial. ](/news/2012/04/10/the-government-of-malaysia-introduces-legislation-banning-the-arrest-of-people-for-political-reasons-or-indefinite-detention-without-trial.md)
-_Context: indefinite detention without trial, Government of Malaysia_
+_Context: Government of Malaysia, indefinite detention without trial_

 ##### Anders Behring Breivik
 ### [A second psychiatric evaluation finds that Anders Behring Breivik is sane enough to face trial for the 2011 Norway attacks and serve a prison sentence if convicted. ](/news/2012/04/10/a-second-psychiatric-evaluation-finds-that-anders-behring-breivik-is-sane-enough-to-face-trial-for-the-2011-norway-attacks-and-serve-a-priso.md)